jannfis/ansible-kubernetes-centos7/README.md

 - ```kubernetes.cluster.feature_toggles.metallb``` defines whether you want a MetalLB setup in your cluster
 - ```kubernetes.cluster.feature_toggles.glusterfs``` defines whether you want a GlusterFS setup in your cluster with Heketi provisioning

+## Thinks to keep in mind / Caveats
+As mentioned above, the Kubernetes cluster set up by this play should not be used as-is for production purposes.

+Some important things to keep in mind:

+1. Flannel does not provide any network isolation for your pods whatsoever (all pods can communicate with every other pod in the cluster)
+2. Heketi is not set up for authentication, so basically everyone with HTTPS access to the API endpoint
+3. All certificates in use are self-signed during the setup by kubeadm, you might want to replace them with your own certificates
+4. The GlusterFS setup is very default and nil (nada, zil) tuned nor tested